A hobbyist Mobile/PC/Android/Console game development blog

 DRM should actually be called Digital License Management, because you don’t own the rights, you are only licensed to it, at least until the authorization servers are on.

-But, I don’t see piracy has the biggest issue in monetization of games software.
+But, I don’t see piracy as the biggest issue in the monetization of games software, see 5-7.

-I consider “lets play” videos/streams to be the same and don’t consider it “content creation”, instead I see it as an abuse of the ‘fair use’ laws, which apply to movies, music and the same applies to video games.
+I consider “lets play” videos/streams to be the same as “reaction videos” and don’t consider it “content creation”, instead I see it as an abuse of the ‘fair use’ laws, which apply to movies, music and the same applies to video games.

 was, IS common curtsy to ask the author of the work for permission before broadcasting/recording.